-Graduates of the Court Administration concentration go into supervisory positions in civil or criminal case management, finance, information technology, jury management, customer service management, Chief Deputy, Court Administrator, or Clerk of Court.
-The flexibility of the court administration curriculum enables students to take specialized courses depending on their area of interest, which then qualifies students to some of the more specialized positions.
+Graduates of the Court Administration concentration go into supervisory positions in civil or criminal case management, finance, information technology, jury management, customer service management, Chief Deputy, Court Administrator or Clerk of Court.
+The flexibility of the Court Administration curriculum enables students to take specialized courses depending on their area of interest, which then qualifies students to some of the more specialized positions.

 The dynamic field of legal administration has experienced rapid worldwide growth.
-Throughout the international community, legal administrators strive to ensure that legal systems operate effectively and interact constructively with their respective societies.
+Throughout the international community, legal administrators strive to ensure legal systems operate effectively and interact constructively within their respective societies.
 Effective training for this dynamic profession combines business management strategies with approaches tailored to meet the unique needs of legal institutions.

 The MSLA program has responded to the increased international demand for access to the inner workings of the MSLA program and for international court administration services.
 We encourage professionals from throughout the world to take advantage of our long history of excellence in the education of legal administrators.

 To accommodate international participants, in addition to the traditional MSLA degree, the program now offers an expanded curriculum.
 The expanded curriculum exposes participants to court systems throughout the world, to strategies for implementation of effective legal administration in a variety of contexts and to the opportunity to engage in strategic and fiscal planning unique to the participant’s country.
 To increase international access, the program also has developed a variety of certificates in legal administration that participants can acquire entirely through on-line courses.